Belgian actor wins plaudits and first Cannes "crush"

-CANNES, France (Reuters) - It is only day two, but the Cannes film festival has already uncovered a breakout star in Belgian Matthias Schoenaerts, who has earned critical acclaim and plenty of swoons for his portrayal of tough guy Ali in French drama “Rust and Bone”.
+CANNES, France, May 17 (Reuters) - It is only day two, but the Cannes film festival has already uncovered a breakout star in Belgian Matthias Schoenaerts, who has earned critical acclaim and plenty of swoons for his portrayal of tough guy Ali in French drama “Rust and Bone”.

 Schoenaerts is not new to the big screen -- he has appeared in more than 20 films including “Bullhead”, nominated for a foreign language film Academy Award earlier this year.